Working from home has been a reality for a lot of people in the last few years with some flexibility around working away from the office.

 The key to this operational freedom lies in the wealth of communications and technology tools at their disposal, which range from web and video conference calling, to online document sharing services and instant messaging.

-Video conferencing allows people working in different locations to ‘meet up’ without incurring the cost of travel and the many hours of unproductive travelling to and from meetings.
-For more information go to our Video Conferencing page.
+There have always been huge benefits from video conferencing allowing people working in different locations to ‘meet up’ without incurring the cost of travel and the many hours of unproductive travelling to and from meetings.
+There are a huge number of video conferencing solutions, (its included in Microsoft Teams) or there are free or chargeable versions of products like Zoom and Webex.

 This can be extremely useful application for allowing participants in a video conference to simultaneously see documents, spreadsheets, presentations or other files, which would otherwise have to be emailed and downloaded in advance of the conference.